RocketLeagueMapmaking/RL-docs/docs/essential/03_installing.md

 ## The Bare Minimum Software Suite

-* Unreal Development Kit (2015 preferably, or 2013 if you must)
+* [Unreal Development Kit 2015](https://drive.google.com/uc?id=1z9C3t6nKW1utWilVshODxyGcucxuzbOW&export=download) (or 2013 if you want to cause trouble)
 * A full-featured 3D modeling program like [Blender](https://www.blender.org)
 * A capable image editor like [Paint.net](http://www.getpaint.net/download.html#download) or [GIMP](https://www.gimp.org/downloads/) to accompany Blender.
 If you have Photoshop or something else you prefer, stick with that.